Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Abstract

 \section{Abstract}

-Diffusion models generate samples through an iterative denoising process, guided by a neural network.
-While training the denoiser on real-world data is computationally demanding, the sampling procedure itself is more flexible.
-This adaptability serves as a key lever in practice, enabling improvements in both the quality of generated samples and the efficiency of the sampling process.
+Diffusion models generate samples through an iterative denoising process guided by a pretrained neural network.
+Once the denoiser is fixed, the sampling algorithm itself (noise schedules, guidance scales, stochasticity profiles) still requires careful tuning, a process typically carried out through costly empirical grid search.
 In this work, we introduce an inverse reinforcement learning framework for learning sampling strategies without retraining the denoiser.
 We formulate the diffusion sampling procedure as a discrete-time finite-horizon Markov Decision Process, where actions correspond to optional modifications of the sampling dynamics.
-To optimize action scheduling, we avoid defining an explicit reward function.
-Instead, we directly match the target behavior expected from the sampler using policy gradient techniques.
-We provide experimental evidence that this approach can improve the quality of samples generated by pretrained diffusion models and automatically tune sampling hyperparameters.
+To optimize action scheduling, we avoid defining an explicit reward function and instead directly match the target behavior expected from the sampler using policy gradient techniques.
+We provide experimental evidence that this approach matches fine-tuned samplers and comes at a modest cost compared to grid search: on ImageNet-64, a single training run replaces exhaustive search at up to $9\times$ lower cost, with only 16\% overhead at inference.